Causality Across Languages (CAL): Zauzou

 Sessions of Causality in Discourse contain a compressed MP4 video recording and a PDF file with a transcription of the recording.
 Sessions of other subprojects include a compressed MP4 video recording.

-The data for this deposit was collected by Yu Li in Jan and Feb 2018.
+The data for this collection was collected by Yu Li in Jan and Feb 2018.
 All recordings were made in the Jiangmo village, Tu’e Township, Lanping County, Yunnan Province, China.

 Acknowledgement and citation